zowe/zowe.github.io/post_download.md

         <h2><b>Offline Verification</b></h2>

         <p>This verification method is <b>>>not<<</b> the preferred option for digital signature validation, as the signature is not compared against the public transparency log.
 This method is useful mostly for artifact hash validation.
-            Ensure that the the artifact you downloaded and its signing bundle you acquired <a href="#download_bundle_step">from the pre-requisites</a> are in the same directory.
+            Ensure that the the artifact you downloaded and its respective signing bundle you acquired <a href="#download_bundle_step">from the pre-requisite step</a> are in the same directory.
             Navigate to that directory with your terminal, and issue the following command:</p>

         <code id='cosign_verify_offline'>cosign verify-blob ./artifact-you-downloaded --bundle ./bundle-you-downloaded --offline=true